Estimated reading time: 10 minutes

 Possession of other amounts may still be a crime in Minnesota.

-“Is it legal for a person under 21 to possess marijuana?”
+“Is it legal for under 21 to possess marijuana?”

 (b) “Except as provided in paragraph (c) [medical], an individual may not: